exeQutor/Freshdesk-Glip-Notifier/README.md

 # Freshdesk-Glip Notifier #

-* Uses Freshdesk API to get all tickets with open status that were created for the past minute.
+* Uses Freshdesk API to get all tickets with open status that were created for specific period.
-* Uses Glip Webhooks to post notifications of said tickets creation to specific conversation.
+* Uses Glip Webhooks to post notifications of said tickets created to specific conversation.

 ### Cron Setup ###